JLopezz3/YelpCamp/README.md

 # YelpCamp
-Campsite Web App using EJS, NodeJS, and MongoDB
+Campsite Web App using Javascript, EJS, NodeJS, and MongoDB